Nursery 2023 - 2024

 A huge warm welcome to you all to Nursery class!
 We welcome back our older children and are so pleased to get to know all of our new children.
-Mrs Novak and myself are so excited about the year ahead.
+Mrs Mulai, Mrs Osawe and myself are so excited about the year ahead.
 Your child will learn so much and contribute to the learning and social development of the whole class.

 We will provide an environment to ensure every child makes progress in each of these areas.
 We will ensure each child is happy, keen to learn, and plays well with others.
 Our class is a positive environment where respect for all and inclusivity are top priority.
 We look forward to having a wonderful year, filled with learning and laughter.

 As a Catholic school we have a great emphasis on how we develop the faith of children through our religion lessons.
 Here the children will learn through discussions, passages from the Bible and activities how they can place Jesus at the heart of all we do and to show love to one another.
-We work hard to teach children the sign of the cross and the school prayers.
+We work hard to teach children the sign of the cross, school prayers and hymns and songs.
 As a class we carry out circle times to discuss the work of Jesus and the world around us.
 We take time to reflect upon what we are thankful for and to say thank you to God for creating everything around us as well as thinking about how we can help to look after our world.

 In Nursery, we encompass the EYFS curriculum through our topics.
 In our school year the topics we will cover in our class learning and religion are:

 Our topics encourage children to develop their speaking and listening skills, creative skills and opportunities for indoor and outdoor learning.
 We will share a range of stories linked to our topics, creating a cross-curricular approach within our learning.